marcinkuzminski/rhodecode/README.txt

 == INSTALATION
+ - create new virtualenv,
+ - run python setup.py install
+ - goto build/ directory
-run dbmanage.py from pylons_app/lib it should create all needed table and an admin account, Edit file repositories.config and change the path for you mercurial repositories, remember about permissions.
+ - goto pylons_app/lib and run python db_manage.py it should create all needed tables and an admin account.
+ - Edit file repositories.config and change the [paths] where you keep your mercurial repositories, remember about permissions for accessing this dir by hg app.
+ - run paster serve production.ini
+   the app should be available at the 127.0.0.1:8001, the static files should be missing since in production.ini sets static_files = false change it to true for serving static files in hg app, but i highly recommend to serve statics by proxy (nginx or similar).
+ - use admin account you created to login.